 As an independent professional you have a lot of additional responsibilities; not only must you deliver quality work, you have to find it as well.
 Winning new contracts takes more than luck and a quality portfolio.
 In order to keep leads flowing into your project pipeline, you need a consistent plan of action and must dedicate time to finding new projects.

-Putting off business development is not an option for the solo worker.
-Inconsistent business development can subject you to an inconsistent revenue stream.
-To avoid the dreaded feast or famine cycle, independents must learn to become “rainmakers.”
-Relying solely on one or two large contracts may work in the present, but your future success is dependent on how you acquire new business.
-The way you sell has an impact on your ability to win new business.
-Here are 6 ways to help you improve how you sell and learn during the sales process.
+Putting off business development is not an option as a solo worker.
+Inconsistent business development can lead to inconsistent revenue stream, which can quickly devastate your business or, at the very least, add to your stress load.
+Relying solely on one or two large contracts may work for the time being, but your future success is dependent on how you acquire new business.
+And the way you sell has an impact on your ability to win new business.
+Here are six ways to win more clients and avoid the dreaded feast or famine cycle

-Independent consultants often consider themselves experts in their field, not sales people.
+You likely consider yourself to be an expert in your field, not a sales person.
 But you may be better at selling than you think.
-Selling is a natural process that is integral in much of our day to day life.
-Have you ever presented an idea to a board, committee or client?
+Selling is a natural process that is integral in much of our day-to-day lives.
+Have you ever presented an idea to a board, committee, or client?
 Have you ever interviewed for a job?
-Have you ever convinced a child to just try a new food?
+Have you ever convinced a child to try a new food?
 These are all examples of selling.
-To learn to excel at selling, remember it’s simply a process of helping people determine whether or not your product, service or idea has value to them.
+To learn to excel at selling, remember it’s simply a process of helping people determine whether or not your product, service, or idea has value to them.

-Rejection is a reality in selling.
-In fact, rejection can help you in your solo business.
-Rejection can illuminate what clients expect and help you to become better at uncovering needs, discovering roadblocks and better communicating solutions.
+Rejection is a reality that comes with selling your services.
+In fact, rejection can actually help you become better at landing clients.
+Rejection will illuminate what clients expect and help you to become better at uncovering needs, discovering roadblocks, and communicating solutions.

-As an independent consultant, you have to be especially conscious of how you spend your time.
-You want to engage in routine lead generation while still maximizing your billable hours.
+As an independent, you have to be especially conscious of how you spend your time.
+The key is to engage in routine lead generation while still maximizing your billable hours.
 A little sales planning will help you to get the highest return from your efforts.

 Find independent consulting jobs with top companies through MBO’s marketplace